CultivateHQ/cultivateHQ.com/source/posts/2015-08-28-conman-phoenix.md

 ### Creating a new project

-1. Let's create a new Phoenix application to serve as our data API
+1. Let's create a new Phoenix application to serve as the base for our data API.

   ```bash
   mix Phoenix.new conman_data